Interferometric Optics

 Brief Biography

 Following his doctoral research in atomic physics, pivotal and crucial in his early career, was his appointment (1971-1975) as Research Fellow of the Clarendon Laboratory at the University of Oxford.
-At Clarendon he performed pioneering research on discharge hollow-cathode lasers (Piper, Collins, and Webb, 1972) and high-power pulsed copper vapor lasers (Piper and Webb, 1975).
-A highlight in this research was the development of a CW white-light laser via a He-CdI2 hollow-cathode discharge where numerous Cd ion and I ion transitions combined to yield a most impressive coherent beam of bright white light (Piper, 1976).
-Subsequently, he also developed miniature multi-wavelength hollow-cathode lasers (Tsuda and Piper, 1989).
+At Clarendon he performed pioneering research on discharge hollow-cathode lasers (Piper, Collins and Webb 1972) and high-power pulsed copper vapor lasers (Piper and Webb 1975).
+A highlight in this research was the development of a CW white-light laser via a He-CdI2 hollow-cathode discharge where numerous Cd ion and I ion transitions combined to yield a most impressive coherent beam of bright white light (Piper 1976).

-In 1975 he assumed a professorship in the School of Mathematics and Physics at Macquarie University where he rapidly continued, and expanded, his research on hollow-cathode lasers and pulsed copper lasers in conjunction with local graduate students.
+Back to 1975: that year he accepted a professorship in the School of Mathematics and Physics at Macquarie University where he rapidly continued, and expanded, his research on hollow-cathode lasers and pulsed copper lasers in conjunction with local graduate students (Milan Brandt, Frank Duarte, and Don Neely, were his first students).
 This research began to bear fruit in the late 1970s - early 1980s.
 At this stage, he began to develop high-average-power copper vapor lasers (CVL).
 Thus, Australia began to contribute within a highly selective field where the only other participants were nations such as the United States, the former Soviet Union, the United Kingdom, and Israel.

-Notable in this effort was the discovery of efficient, extremely pure emission, tunable narrow-linewidth hybrid multiple-prism grazing-incidence (HMPGI) grating oscillators (Duarte and Piper, 1981).
-This work led directly to the development of CVL-pumped narrow-linewidth tunable lasers for atomic vapor laser isotope separation (AVLIS) (Duarte and piper, 1984).
-At the time, the only other sources of published literature in this field were The Lawrence Livermore National Laboratory in the USA and one of the top laser laboratiries in the former Soviet Union.
-Significant national research efforts in AVLIS, in various other countries, adopted the dispersive HMPGI tunable laser configurations developed at Macquarie.
+The pinacle of this research was the discovery of tunable narrow-linewidth hybrid multiple-prism grazing-incidence (HMPGI) grating oscillators (Duarte and Piper 1981, 1982).
+These laser oscillators yield high conversion efficiencies and extremely pure spectral emission.
+This work led directly to the development of CVL-pumped narrow-linewidth tunable lasers for atomic vapor laser isotope separation (AVLIS) (Duarte and Piper 1984).
+At the time, the only other sources of published literature in this field were The Lawrence Livermore National Laboratory in the USA and one of the top laser laboratories in the former Soviet Union.
+Significant national research efforts in AVLIS, in various other countries, adopted the dispersive HMPGI tunable laser configurations discovered and developed at Macquarie.

 His research soon began to attract top talent from all over the world and Piper began to build a most impressive research edifice that branched into solid-state lasers, Raman lasers, nanocrystals, nanoscopy, and various other quantum optics research areas.